 Eighteen months after I began, I was ready to start querying literary agents.
 I polished up my query letter, created a spreadsheet of agents I was interested in working with, took a deep breath, and sent my stuff out there.
 This was right around time that I had my second child, so I had a lot of other things on my plate.
 Roughly four months after finishing the manuscript, I signed with an agent, but not before doing another few rounds of edits that she recommended.

-So today—exactly two years after I published my first post, “How I Left My Husband on My Lunch Break“—my memoir, From Splitsville, With Love: One Woman’s Quest for “Happily Ever After,” is being pitched to editors.
+So today—exactly two years after I published my first post—my memoir is being pitched to editors.
 There are no guarantees at this point, but if this book makes it into print, I am so excited for the what is to come—everything from working with a talented editor to putting together a killer marketing plan and finding creative ways to connect with potential readers.

-So that’s it, dear readers.
-This is what I’ve learned in the course of two years.
+So that's it, dear readers.
+This is what I've learned in the course of two years.
 Even if this book never sees the light of day, it will have been worth the effort.
-It’s true what they say—life is about the journey, and creating “Splitsville” has been a real treat.
+It's true what they say—life is about the journey, and writing this book has been a real treat.